Eugene "Porky" Lee

 Eugene Gordon Lee (October 25, 1933 – October 16, 2005) was an American child actor, most notable for appearing in the Our Gang (Little Rascals) comedies as Porky from 1935 to 1939.
 During his tenure in Our Gang, Porky originated the catchphrase "O-tay!", though it is commonly attributed to fellow character Buckwheat, played by Billie "Buckwheat" Thomas.

 Early life

-Eugene Lee was born in Fort Worth, Texas and was adopted.
+Eugene Gordon Lee was born in Fort Worth, Texas on October 25, 1933 and he was adopted.

 Career

 Our Gang

 Lee began performing in motion pictures in 1935, after producer Hal Roach noted how much the eighteen-month-old toddler looked like Our Gang star George "Spanky" McFarland (who was also from Texas).
 The Lee family traveled from Texas to Culver City, California.
 Nicknamed "Porky" by the studio, Eugene Lee joined the cast as Spanky's little brother.
 Porky appeared in 42 Our Gang comedies over four years.
 Lee, McFarland, and Our Gang co-stars Carl "Alfalfa" Switzer, Billie "Buckwheat" Thomas, and Darla Hood constituted what is today the most familiar incarnation of Our Gang.

 This group moved from Hal Roach Studios to Metro-Goldwyn-Mayer in 1938 after Roach sold the series.
 When Lee grew several inches in height during early 1939 (to the point that the five-year-old was the same height as ten-year-old McFarland), MGM replaced him with Mickey Gubitosi, later better known by the stage name Robert Blake.